noqqe/nano-bash/readme.markdown

 # nano-bash

 nano-bash is my solution to distribute my bashrc to my clients and servers and be version-control save.

+# Warning

+nano-bash is suiting _my_ needs.
+Don't use it without reading everything.

 # Installation